microsoft/teams-ai/README.md

 - [Building the JavaScript SDK and Samples](./js/README.md)

 > **FHL Participants** clone the repo locally and follow the link to the guide above to build the project and samples.
-> You can simply add your project to the samples tree and it will automatically be built with the otehr samples.
+> You can simply add your project to the samples tree and it will automatically be built with the other samples.
 > The guide provides instructions for running your bot locally via ngrok but to deploy it to a server you'll likely need to include the `botbuilder-m365` package as a bundled dependency.
-If this doesn't work we can look into publishing the library as a preview package to NPM but please try the bundled dependency approach first.
+> If this doesn't work we can look into publishing the library as a preview package to NPM but please try the bundled dependency approach first.

 ## Contributing